 A rash very similar to lichen planus occasionally develops from a known cause but this is rare.
 For example:

-- A rash similar to lichen planus occurs as a rare side-effect to some medicines.
+- A rash similar to lichen planus occurs as a rare side-effect of some medicines.
 This is called a lichenoid drug eruption.
-For example: antimalarials, beta-blockers, anti-inflammatory medicines, thiazide diuretics and gold injections.
+For example: antimalarials, beta-blockers, anti-inflammatory medicines, thiazide diuretics and gold injections for rheumatoid arthritis.
 The rash clears within a few weeks after stopping a medicine that caused it.